Chart Industries (NYSE:GTLS) Updates FY 2022 Earnings Guidance

-Chart Industries (NYSE:GTLS – Get Rating) updated its FY 2022 earnings guidance on Friday.
-The company provided earnings per share (EPS) guidance of $5.20-$5.60 for the period, compared to the consensus estimate of $5.24.
+Chart Industries (NYSE:GTLS – Get Rating) issued an update on its FY 2022 earnings guidance on Friday morning.
+The company provided earnings per share guidance of $5.20-$5.60 for the period, compared to the consensus earnings per share estimate of $5.24.
 The company issued revenue guidance of $1.73 billion-$1.80 billion, compared to the consensus revenue estimate of $1.75 billion.
-Chart Industries also updated its FY22 guidance to $5.20-5.60 EPS.

 Institutional Trading of Chart Industries

-Several institutional investors and hedge funds have recently modified their holdings of the business.
-Capital World Investors increased its position in Chart Industries by 16.1% during the first quarter.
-Capital World Investors now owns 4,402,819 shares of the industrial products company’s stock worth $756,272,000 after purchasing an additional 609,148 shares during the last quarter.
-Wellington Management Group LLP increased its position in shares of Chart Industries by 63.1% in the first quarter.
-Wellington Management Group LLP now owns 1,339,412 shares of the industrial products company’s stock worth $230,071,000 after acquiring an additional 517,951 shares in the last quarter.
-Goldman Sachs Group Inc. increased its position in shares of Chart Industries by 33.5% in the first quarter.
-Goldman Sachs Group Inc. now owns 1,025,908 shares of the industrial products company’s stock worth $176,220,000 after acquiring an additional 257,402 shares in the last quarter.
-Eaton Vance Management increased its position in shares of Chart Industries by 10,891.5% in the first quarter.
-Eaton Vance Management now owns 168,610 shares of the industrial products company’s stock worth $28,962,000 after acquiring an additional 167,076 shares in the last quarter.
-Finally, Northern Trust Corp increased its position in shares of Chart Industries by 25.8% in the first quarter.
-Northern Trust Corp now owns 555,635 shares of the industrial products company’s stock worth $95,442,000 after acquiring an additional 113,892 shares in the last quarter.
+Hedge funds have recently modified their holdings of the business.
+Mackenzie Financial Corp raised its holdings in Chart Industries by 3.5% during the first quarter.
+Mackenzie Financial Corp now owns 2,078 shares of the industrial products company’s stock worth $357,000 after purchasing an additional 70 shares during the last quarter.
+First Republic Investment Management Inc. raised its holdings in shares of Chart Industries by 4.5% in the first quarter.
+First Republic Investment Management Inc. now owns 1,739 shares of the industrial products company’s stock worth $299,000 after acquiring an additional 75 shares during the last quarter.
+KB Financial Partners LLC acquired a new position in shares of Chart Industries in the first quarter worth $28,000.
+Blair William & Co.
+IL raised its holdings in shares of Chart Industries by 11.4% in the first quarter.
+Blair William & Co.
+IL now owns 2,484 shares of the industrial products company’s stock worth $427,000 after acquiring an additional 255 shares during the last quarter.
+Finally, Advisor Group Holdings Inc. raised its holdings in shares of Chart Industries by 32.7% in the first quarter.
+Advisor Group Holdings Inc. now owns 1,156 shares of the industrial products company’s stock worth $200,000 after acquiring an additional 285 shares during the last quarter.

 Chart Industries, Inc manufactures and sells engineered equipment for the energy and industrial gas industries worldwide.
 The company operates through four segments: Cryo Tank Solutions, Heat Transfer Systems, Specialty Products, and Repair, Service & Leasing.
 It provides bulk and packaged gas cryogenic solutions for the storage, distribution, vaporization, and application of industrial gases; cryogenic trailers, ISO containers, bulk storage tanks, loading facilities, and regasification equipment for delivering liquefied natural gas (LNG) into virtual pipeline applications; and large vacuum insulated storage tanks as equipment for purchasers of standard liquefaction plants.